Human Activity Recognition in an Open World: Open World Learning Protocol for HAR

 We use the following procedure to measure novelty reaction time within a single increment whose variables are visualized in Figure~\ref{fig:visual_react}: When the first novel sample occurs at the sample index $a$, record the number of novel samples $m$ observed before the first sample index of novelty $d$ is detected by the predictor at or after $a$.
 Let $z$ be the final sample index of the increment and $r$ be the total count of novel samples within the increment.
 The following harmonic mean is used to measure the novelty reaction time:

 where $\frac{d-a}{z+1-a}$ is the fraction of samples that pass before novelty is first detected and $\frac{m}{r}$ is the fraction of total novel samples that occur before detection occurs. $z+1$ is used because it reflects the total number of samples with a zero index.
 If novelty is never detected, then that corresponding fraction would be 1, otherwise it approaches 1 in the limit of $z$ to infinity.
-Note that in the demonstration of KOWL-718 below, all samples in the increment are given to the predictor at once by the evaluator, rather than in ``sub-increments'' or batches. \end{enumerate} All of these measurements require a clear distinction between what is known and what is novel.
-In the majority of this paper's experimental demonstration in Section~\ref{sec:exps}, the known classes are based on what activity class labels the predictor knows within its experience at that moment in time.
+Note that in the demonstration of KOWL-718 below, all samples in the increment are given to the predictor at once by the evaluator, rather than in ``sub-increments'' or batches, which is different from detecting novelty as the samples are given as all the information in the increment can be used to determine where the novelty occurs.
+If desired, one may assess novelty detection and reaction time at finer granularity, such as per-sample or per-batch.

+All of these measurements require a clear distinction between what is known and what is novel.
+In the majority of this paper's experimental demonstration in Section~\ref{sec:exps}, the known classes are based on what activity class labels the predictor knows within its experience at that moment in time, \textit{i.e.}, at the current half of the increment.
 All of their samples are thus deemed known or novel to the predictor based on this alone.
-This may be referred to as \textit{novel-to-predictor}, or as predictor novelty.
-This is different from the novelty determined by if a predictor ever has experienced a sample from a certain novel class, which only the evaluator could ever know without feedback to the predictor.
-This may be referred to as \textit{novel-to-evaluator}, or as ``actual novelty'' as defined by \cite{boult_towards_2021}.
-The evaluator may record the measurements from the above four subtasks above in either way as long as the reduction of knowns and unknowns follows the appropriate method of determining novelty for that case.
+This may be referred to as \textit{novel-to-predictor}.
+This is different from being \textit{novel-to-evaluator} where novelty is determined by whether the experiment has yet provided a class sample, referred to as ``actual novelty'' by \citeA{boult_towards_2021}.
+The evaluator may record the measurements from the above four subtasks above from either perspective.